Geetha63/MS-Teams-Scripts/Send Notification to Selected Audience and Direct them to a Deep Link  App/README.md

 Script will accept target audience from user(CSV/Team Members/SG/DL), destination we need to point the users(App / Deep Link) to a specific entity and send notification

+APIs used in script are under the /`beta` version in Microsoft Graph ,script will not supported in production environment

 # Prerequisites

  [Create new Azure App.](https://docs.microsoft.com/en-us/graph/auth-register-app-v2)